andrew867/nextbus-hacs/README.md

 - Fetches live predictions from the NextBus public API
 - Simple configuration via the Home Assistant UI
 - Optional Lovelace card for displaying upcoming departures
+- Built-in request timeouts and error handling for improved reliability
+- Automation blueprints for notifications and MQTT publishing
 - Fully tested with `pytest`

 ## Installation